Eugene Hale

-Eugene Hale (June 9, 1836 – October 27, 1918) was a Republican United States Senator from Maine.
+Eugene Hale (June 9, 1836 – October 27, 1918) was an American politician who was a Republican United States Senator from Maine.

 Biography

 Born in Turner, Maine, he was educated in local schools and at Maine's Hebron Academy.
 He was admitted to the bar in 1857 and served for nine years as prosecuting attorney for Hancock County, Maine.
-He was elected to the Maine Legislature 1867–68, to the U.S. House of Representatives 1869–79, serving in the 41st and four succeeding Congresses.
+He was elected to the Maine Legislature 1867–1868, to the U.S. House of Representatives 1869–1879, serving in the 41st and four succeeding Congresses.
 He was an unsuccessful candidate for reelection in 1878 to the 46th Congress.

 Hale was served as a member of the National Monetary Commission.
 He was also a member of the Delta Kappa Epsilon fraternity (Theta chapter).

 Blaine faction politics

 During the 1876 United States presidential election, Hale, along with future senatorial colleague William P. Frye, served as campaign managers for James G. Blaine at the Republican National Convention.
 Following the corrupt election that installed Republican Rutherford B. Hayes as president following the Compromise of 1877, Blaine, who supported Hayes in the general election, requested the nomination of a New England Republican into a cabinet officer position.
 At the house of John Sherman, Blaine called for President Hayes to nominate Frye as United States Attorney General.
 Hayes instead offered to appoint Hale to a cabinet position, countering Blaine's wishes to succeed senator Hannibal Hamlin with Hale.

 Hale was a member of the Blaine section, acolytes of James G. Blaine who expressed antipathy towards policies pursued by President Hayes.
 The faction, a part of the conservative wing of the Republican Party, particularly opposed Hayes' nomination of staunch reformer Carl Schurz to the position of United States Secretary of the Interior.